2011 Competition Winners

 Young Professional winner: Daniel Kavanagh

-I started my career working in a cafe in the centre of Exeter between my GCSE exams.
-I was a kitchen porter – washing plates, cleaning the kitchen and other odd jobs for the chefs and owners of the business.
-When I finished school I worked full time at the cafe.
+Daniel started his career working in a cafe in the centre of Exeter between his GCSE exams.
+He was a kitchen porter – washing plates, cleaning the kitchen and other odd jobs for the chefs and owners of the business.
+When he finished school he began working there full time.

-I had planned to take an art course at college but the head chef suggested that if I change to an NVQ in catering I would always have a job!
-This made sense to me so I changed to an NVQ level 2 at Exeter College.
-I soon realised that I had a passion for food.
+He had planned to take an art course at college but the head chef suggested that if he change to an NVQ in catering he would always have a job!
+Daniel consequently changed to an NVQ level 2 at Exeter College where he soon realised that he had a passion for food.

-During my time at the Rodean I worked on various stations including garnishes, starters and desserts and opened the restaurant with myself at the pass.
-I have completed both my NVQ 2 and 3.
+During his time at the Rodean he worked on various stations including garnishes, starters and desserts and opened the restaurant himself in charge of the pass.
+Daniel went on to complete both his NVQ 2 and 3.

-I won Advanced Apprenticeship of the Year 2010 and in November 2011 I entered the Taste of the West’s Young Professional chef of the year contest to measure my skill against other top chefs from the South West.
-It was a hard contest due to the talent of the young chefs competing and I was delighted to win!
+Daniel won Advanced Apprenticeship of the Year 2010 and in November 2011 he entered South West Young Professional Chef of the Year in order to measure his skills against other top chefs from the South West.
+Daniel says, “it was a hard contest due to the talent of the young chefs competing and I was delighted to win!”

-Early in 2013, I moved on from the Rodean to work under Ian Webber at ABode Exeter and thoroughly enjoyed learning to work to Ian’s and Michael Caines’s high standards.
-I am now working in Manchester at the Cholton Green Brasserie.
+Early in 2013, Daniel moved on from the Rodean to work under Ian Webber at ABode Exeter and thoroughly enjoyed learning to work to Ian’s and Michael Caines’s high standards.
+He later moved on to work at the Cholton Green Brasserie Manchester.